 Parents spend large sums of money on “extra help” but many parents cannot afford this;

-Learners often depend on extra lessons/tutors and become passive learners instead of developing a growth mindset, better thinking skills, independent learning skills, social and emotional skills and strategies (tools) to cope in life;
+Learners often depend on extra lessons/tutors and become passive learners instead of developing a growth-oriented mindset, better thinking skills, independent learning skills, social and emotional skills and strategies (tools) to cope in life;

 Children are often involved in too many extra mural activities, which means that they do not have open afternoons and parents lead very busy and full lifestyles too.

-Many educators and parents do not have “growth mindsets”, knowledge or skills to support children.
+Many educators and parents do not have growth-oriented mindsets, knowledge or skills to support children.
 They do not always believe that they can make a difference, they do not have the time (and energy) and often do not have the expertise to equip learners with the ‘right’ skills that are required to cope in the future;

 There are many hidden contexts, curriculum, task and learning material barriers that block thinking and learning;